By Michele McCaskill

 Showing agents should pay special attention to any instructions provided by the listing agent with regards to safety measures to be taken during a showing.
-We do know that many listing agents are adding comments in Matrix and/or ShowingTime instructing showing agents and their clients to wear masks, gloves and booties during showings.
-Please comply with these requests.
+Many listing agents are adding comments in Matrix and/or ShowingTime instructing showing agents and their clients to wear masks, gloves and booties during showings.

 Disable Overlapping Appointments

-In order to ensure a limited number of people in a home at any given time, listing agents should seriously consider disabling the feature in ShowingTime that allows for overlapping appointments by selecting “Exclusive appointment requests only” for homes (not land).
+In order to ensure a limited number of people are in a home at any given time, listing agents should seriously consider disabling the feature in ShowingTime that allows for overlapping appointments by selecting “Exclusive appointment requests only” for homes (not land).

 In an article recently posted on how to handling overlapping appointments, we provided quick steps for conducting a successful and professional showing when more than one agent is present at the property.
 While we are now encouraging agents to reduce the number of people at a property by disabling the overlapping appointment feature, for those that may still encounter listings permitting multiple appointments, in addition to following CDC guidelines and the guidance above, please also follow these tips: